immutant/immutant.org/tutorials/deploying.md

     Subtasks available:
-    undeploy   Undeploys a project from the current Immutant new        Creates a new project skeleton initialized for Immutant archive    Creates an Immutant archive from a project deploy     Deploys a project to the current Immutant run        Starts up the current Immutant, displaying its console output env        Displays paths to the Immutant that the plugin is currently using overlay    Overlays a feature set onto the current Immutant init       Adds a sample immutant.init namespace to the current project test       Runs a project's tests inside the current Immutant version    Prints version info for the current Immutant install    Downloads and installs an Immutant version
+    undeploy   Undeploys a project from the current Immutant archive    Creates an Immutant archive from a project deploy     Deploys a project to the current Immutant run        Starts up the current Immutant, displaying its console output env        Displays paths to the Immutant that the plugin is currently using overlay    Overlays a feature set onto the current Immutant test       Runs a project's tests inside the current Immutant version    Prints version info for the current Immutant install    Downloads and installs an Immutant version